-The convertible notes and associated warrants are denominated in Canadian dollars.
+The convertible notes are denominated in Canadian dollars and US dollars and the associated warrants are denominated in Canadian dollars.
 The functional reporting currency of the Company is US dollars.
 As the exercise price of the stock underlying the warrants and conversion feature is not denominated in the Company's functional currency the contractual obligations arising from the warrants and conversion feature do not meet the definition of equity instruments and are considered derivative liabilities.
 The warrants are recorded as financial liabilities and are re-valued at each reporting date with any change in valuation being recognized in the statement of comprehensive income/(loss).